Updated: Mar 9

-From there, 'scouts' will fly off in all directions looking for a good potential site for a new hive.
+Once the bees land all together and cluster into a ball, scouts will fly off in all directions looking for a good potential site for a new hive.
 If a bee finds a potential spot, she will fly back to the swarm and communicate the location by 'waggle dancing'.
 She will convince a few of her sisters to check out the site, and if they agree, they too will go back and waggle.
-Once enough of the bees agree that the site will work, the bees take of en masse and move into the new home, usually a nearby hollow tree.
+Once enough of the bees agree that the site will work, the bees take off together and move into the new home, usually a nearby hollow tree.

 If you see a swarm of bees, call a beekeeper